New NIPT quality standards to be developed by St George’s Professor

 The use of NIPT is increasingly common.
 However, there is a small chance of false positives or false negative result.
 These incorrect results can have a major clinical impact.

-A false negative result can mean that a genetic abnormality of the baby is missed.
+A false negative result can mean that a genetic variation of the baby is missed.
 On the other hand, a false positive result can result in further, unnecessary invasive testing (such as amniocentesis) which carries a risk of miscarriage.

 There is therefore an urgent need to develop quality standards to ensure that the tests are accurate across all organisations using it.